-What is Wort?
+What Is Wort?

-Many things must happen in the beer making process before we even get to the fermentation stage, which is when beer actually becomes beer.
+Many things must happen in the brewing process before we even get to the fermentation stage, which is when beer actually becomes beer.
 It all begins with making the wort, which will give the beer its fundamental flavors, including those of the grains and hops that the brewer's recipe calls for.

-The Make Up of the Wort
+The Makeup of the Wort

-This mixture then goes through a process called lautering.
+The wort then goes through a process called lautering.
 During this stage, the grain husks and other solids are separated from the liquid wort.

 Note: Homebrewers will often skip the mashing and lautering stages by starting out with a liquid malt extract.

-- 25% higher saccharides (e.g. dextrin) (Kapral, Oxford Companion to Beer)
+- 25 percent higher saccharides (e.g. dextrin)

 Each grain will add different characteristics to the flavor of the finished beer.
-For instance, using rye in a rye IPA will give it a spicier flavor while oats used for oatmeal stouts will produce a smooth, somewhat creamier taste.
+For instance, using rye in a rye IPA will give it a spicier flavor while the oats used for oatmeal stouts will produce a smooth, somewhat creamier taste.

 Boiling the Wort and Adding Hops